 Some lenders can take personal income into account as well to support a buy-to-let mortgage application.
 This is called “top-slicing” and can be used to overcome any rental shortfall.
 Most but not all buy-to-let lenders will consider top-slicing so it's worth discussing this with your broker if you'd like it to be an option.

-Buy-to-let mortgages typically require a minimum deposit of 25%.
+The amount required for a buy to let mortgage deposit is typically at least 25%.
 The larger your deposit, the greater the range of mortgage products you can choose from and usually the cheaper the rate.

 Do You Want Capital Growth or Good Rental Returns?

-To assess whether a buy-to-let property is a worthwhile investment, you should look at things like rental yield and potential capital growth.
+To assess whether a buy to let investment is worthwhile, you should look at things like rental yield and potential capital growth.
 Understanding both will help you figure out what is financially viable.

 Rental Yield